THERMAL IMAGING INSPECTIONS

-The infrared thermal imaging camera is NOT a silver bullet solution, but when it is used in conjunction with other technologies thermal imaging has helped us to identify issues that are rarely identified during the visual home inspection process.
+The infrared thermal imaging camera is NOT a silver bullet solution, but when it is used in conjunction with other technologies thermal imaging can help to identify issues rarely identified during a visual home inspection.

 The infrared thermal imaging camera does NOT completely remove the risks of concealed damage.

 Please note that it is deceptive to claim that thermal imaging detects moisture because the best that it can do is detect thermal differences.
-Using the infrared camera to help discover moisture issues is helpful because once the anomalies are identified then moisture meters and other diagnostic tools can be used to identify the source of the anomaly.
+The infrared camera can be used to help discover moisture issues by identifying anomalies allowing the inspector to then use moisture meters and other diagnostic tools to identify the source of the anomaly.

 Moisture equals mold!

 Moisture equals mold.
-Whenever a leak and moist conditions exists longer than 72 hours, then mold can form.
+Whenever a leak and moist conditions exists longer than 72 hours, mold can form.
 This fact is a reality and the infrared camera can quickly, and in a non-invasive manner, help identify these issues.
-But remember, the infrared camera identifies the heat signatures and does not measure the moisture content.
+However, the infrared camera can only identify the heat signatures, not measure the moisture content.

 When moisture intrusion is located and corrected then further structure deterioration and widespread growth of mold can also be stopped.
-And even though thermal imaging inspections are expensive, they greatly help in the detection of structural damaging leaks.
-Please remember that every day that a leak goes undetected the damage is increased.
-When detected early the structural repairs and any needed mold remediation are significantly less costly.
+Although thermal imaging inspections can be expensive, they greatly help in the detection of structurally damaging leaks, which can lead to higher repair costs, if the leak goes on undetected.
+When detected early, structural repairs and any needed mold remediation are significantly less costly.